 Week 5 and 6: Approaching Full Recovery

-By the fifth and sixth weeks, many patients feel almost back to normal.
-At this point, most if not all of the swelling has subsided, though minor swelling may linger for up to a couple of months.
+By the fifth and sixth weeks, many patients feel back to normal.
+At this point, the swelling is completely gone.
 The implants will likely be fully settled into a natural position by now, which means they’ll look and feel more akin to the results you had in mind.
-You’ll also be able to lead an active lifestyle again as well.
-While you can likely handle moderate exercise by now, it’s still important to avoid strenuous exercise until your surgeon clears you to do so.
+You’ll also be able to lead an active lifestyle again as well, including more strenuous forms of exercise.

 Recovery Timeline for Breast Augmentation: Month 3 and Beyond